bjorskog/spark-windows-installer/README.md

 * **GnuWin**: GNU Coreutils for windows (used for the tar & gzip commands); installed through chocolatey
 * **Spark 2.1.0** with Hadoop 2.7: binaries downloaded directly from the official website
 * **winutils.exe**: Required by spark to work (it's added in the `SPARK_HOME/bin` dir)

-This script also sets the necessary environment variables on the User-level.

 ## Hive
 * Hive needs a temporary scratch dir (defualt is `/tmp/hive`) with write permissions